High Protein, Low Carb Veggie Breakfast Pizza Recipe

 Add your peppers and onions to your eggs and stir.

 Add your egg mixture to the top of the pizza.
 Top with cheddar cheese.
 If you'd like jalapeno or any other toppings, add them at this time.

 1/8 Slice: 197 Calories | 26P | 4C | 8.5F

-If you make this for a post-workout snack or sweets fix, tag me in your creation on Instagram.
+If you make this or any of my recipes, tag me in your creation on Instagram.